databrickslabs/dbldatagen/docs/source/APIDOCS.md

 The data generator can also be used as a source in a Delta Live Tables pipelines, supporting streaming and batch operation.

-It has no dependencies on any libraries not already included in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.
+It has no dependencies on any libraries not already installed in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.